geco-bern/R_proj_template/README.md

 To use the template create a new repository on github, as you otherwise would using the big green button.
-If you are in the project on github you can hit the green button top right
+If you are in the project on github you can hit the green button top right (Use this template).

 ![](https://github.com/bluegreen-labs/environmental_data_science_101/raw/main/images/green_button.png)